saurabharora80/self-assessment-api/resources/public/api/conf/1.0/docs/self-employment.md

-This section allow API developer to provide data relating to the taxpayer's business(es) that is required to calculate the estimated tax liability.
+This section allows API developers to provide data relating to the taxpayer's business(es) that is required to calculate the estimated tax liability.

 Here, the developer can provide the following data: